 The Pros and Cons of a Gloss Kitchen Finish

-When it comes to designing your kitchen, there is a lot to take into account before deciding on the final look.
-No other room in the house is more important than in the kitchen since it’s the centrepiece of the family home.
+When it comes to designing your kitchen, there is a lot to consider before deciding on the final look.
+No other room in the house is more important than in the kitchen since it’s the family home's centrepiece.

 So, as you wrestle with the many choices involved in choosing the ideal kitchen, this guide will provide you with all you need to know about gloss kitchen finishes.

 We’ll make sure everyone’s on the same page by briefly describing exactly what a gloss finish is before looking at the different types of gloss finish.
 Then we’ll weigh up the pros and cons of a gloss finish before leaving you with a final word on how to make sure you pick the kitchen finish that is right for you and your home.

 The keyword to describe a gloss kitchen finish is “shine”!
 Gloss kitchens have a highly polished surface, which means they reflect a great deal of light, and for this reason, they are very shiny.
 If you’re not so sure about a shiny, gloss kitchen, check out our guide to matt kitchen finishes.

 To get technical for just a moment, the reason gloss kitchens reflect so much light is due to ‘specular reflection’.
 This happens because the surface of a glossy unit is so smooth, and even that when light hits it, it bounces off in one direction, producing a crisp, distinct beam of light.